 - The breasts gain weight and size over time as we age.
 As the tissue increases, the breasts can have droop with the natural breast tissue hanging below the implant.

-Droopy Breasts (Breast Ptosis)
+Augmentation Revision for Now Droopy Breasts (Breast Ptosis)

 If the natural breasts are flat, augmentation makes them bigger with an uplifted shape.
 However, if breasts have become deflated by weight changes, pregnancy, or aging, augmentation will either re-elevate the breasts and nipple or just fill the volume of the breasts while leaving some droop.
 Some droop is natural and desirable depending on your age and personal preference.
 If there is too much droop after breast augmentation, a breast lift would be beneficial.
 It is better to decide this ahead of time but it is difficult to predict the degree of lift with augmentation alone.
 For patients who had an augmentation in the past and now have droop from stretch over time, a breast lift would be one way to maintain breast size with an uplifted look.

-High Riding Breast Implant (too high)
+Revise a High Riding Breast Implant (Too High)

 After breast augmentation, many women are told their breast implants “will settle” and “not to worry” about implants that appear too high.
 While this is true to some extent, implants should be close to their final position by two weeks.
 This is when scar tissue forms, acting to hold the implant in its final position.
 Massage and “breast bands” can help during the first couple weeks.
 Sometimes high positioning is a result of surgical error in placement or submuscular position that prevents the implant from achieving its proper position.

-Capsular Contracture (Firm Scar, Distortion of Breast)
+Capsular Contracture (Firm Scar, Distortion of Breast) Requires Breast Augmentation Revision

 It is natural for your body to form scar tissue around your breast implants.
 The body recognizes that the implant is “foreign” and surrounds it with scar tissue, called a “capsule.”
 Because saline and silicone implants are soft, scar tissue around the implants can contract.
 This is what scars normally do in and on your body.
 This is especially important with breast implants since they are soft and round, so the contracting “ball” of scar makes the space around the implant smaller, causing firmness and rippling of the implant distorting its shape.
+Thus leading the patient to no choice but to seek breast augmentation revision.

 Too many plastic surgeons place all their implants under the pectoralis muscle.